-"Sifu" Williams has over 50 years experience in the martial arts.
+"Sifu" Williams has over a half a century of experience in the martial arts.
 Having mastered traditional Chinese Martial Arts, listed arts, he has also studied Japanese Goju Ryu Karate, American Kenpo, Fu Jow Pai, Escrima and other arts.

 He continues to research and teach and is often sought for his knowledge of history, philosophy and technical expertise.

 Advanced Security Institute was founded in June of 1985 by Joseph L. Williams in Sacramento, California.
 In July of 1985, a satellite was opened in Stockton, making ASI the first security training facility available in San Joaquin County.
 At that time, as now, most security training schools were only providing the basic classes required by the State of California for the guard card, firearms, baton and tear gas permits.

 After six years of assisting other security training schools with their short-term programs, Mr. Williams saw the need for additional basic, as well as advanced training (hence, the name) in such areas as report writing, defensive tactics and officer survival training.
 Upon inception in 1985, ASI received approval as a training facility from the Department of Consumer Affairs, Bureau of Collection & Investigative Services (Now the Bureau of Security and Investigative Services).
 Mr. Williams was concurrently serving on a state committee to standardize the baton training for security guards in California.